syarief02/EA_Budak_Ubat/README.md

 - these two values specify the amount of pips the EA uses to calculate the Take Profit and the Stop Loss (if configured)

 ##### *Minimum/Maximum Distance Between Orders:*
 - these two value define the distance between orders, from a minimum value to a maximum.
-If you se the Max Distance to 10 pips, it will stop increment at 10 pips current distance.
+If you see the Max Distance to 10 pips, it will stop increment at 10 pips current distance.

 ##### *Distance Increment Between Orders:*
 - this will increase the distance between order settings for the 3rd layer, 4th layer and so on.